munificent/craftinginterpreters/book/strings.md

 memory on the user's behalf.
 The responsibility to manage memory doesn't *disappear*.
 Instead, it falls on our shoulders as VM implementers.

-The full solution is a garbage collector that reclaims unused memory while the program is running.
+The full <span name="borrowed">solution</span> is a garbage collector that reclaims unused memory while the program is running.
 We've got some other stuff to get in place before we're ready to tackle that project.
-Until then, we are living on <span name="borrowed">borrowed</span> time.
+Until then, we are living on borrowed time.
 The longer we wait to add the collector, the harder it is to do.

 <aside name="borrowed">